luminaAnonima/fabric-of-light/essays/16-work_vocation_and_purpose.md

 Work may deepen purpose.
 But **existence itself is enough**
-to merit sustenance, safety, learning, and rest.
+to merit sustenance,
+safety,
+learning,
+and rest.

-To withhold these is to warp the field—
+To withhold these is to warp the field,
 to confuse contribution with worth,
 to confuse scarcity with justice.